When was Gerald R. Ford born?

 In October 1975, New York City was on the brink of fiscal collapse, but Ford refused to grant loans to save it.
 With headlines in the newspapers that announced that Ford was saying to New York City to “drop dead,” plus also the economic and moral implications of not saving the premier city of the USA becoming clearer, Ford realigned his position in favor of assisting NYC to get back on its feet.

 But NYC and New York state never forgot the stinging refusal of Ford to grant help to the city until he was pushed into a corner to give in later.
 As a result, New York state gave Jimmy Carter the presidency when he battled Ford in the 1976 election by its precious 41 electoral votes.

 Gerald R. Ford won the Republican Party’s nomination in August 1976, shouldering off the challenge posed by Ronald Reagan, the former California governor.

 Then, Ford became the first sitting president to agree to public debates against his challenger, Jimmy Carter, the nominee of the Democratic Party.

 Ford was significantly behind in surveys since the start of the campaign because of the negative perception wrought by the Nixon pardon and the general public’s perception of his perceived faulty wisdom.

-He fumbled along the way from his decision-making in the Vietnam War, the Mayaguez cargo ship recapture, the NYC bailout indecisiveness, and largely due to the infamous Nixon pardon.
+He fumbled along the way from his decision-making in the Vietnam War, and the Mayaguez cargo ship recapture, the NYC bailout indecisiveness, and largely due to the infamous Nixon pardon.

-During the debate with Carter, he made a grave error with historical perspective when he said there was no Soviet domination of Eastern Europe.
+During the debate with Carter, he made a grave error with a historical perspective when he said there was no Soviet domination of Eastern Europe.